 My response to Dennett is to grant that Luther could have been responsible for this act, even ultimately responsible in the sense of UR, though he could not have done otherwise then and there and even if his act was determined.
 But this would be so to the extent that he was responsible for his present motives and character by virtue of many earlier struggles and self-forming choices (SFAs) that brought him to this point where he could do no other.
 Those who know Luther's biography know the inner struggles and turmoil he endured getting to that point.
-Often we act from a will already formed, but it is "our own free will" by virtue of the fact that we formed it by other choices or actions in the past (SFAs) for which we could have ever done to make ourselves different than we are - a consequence, I believe, that is incompatible with our being (at least to some degree) ultimately responsible for what we are.
+Often we act from a will already formed, but it is "our own free will" by virtue of the fact that we formed it by other choices or actions in the past (SFAs) for which we could have done otherwise.
+If this were not so, there is nothing we could have ever done to make ourselves different than we are - a consequence, I believe, that is incompatible with our being (at least to some degree) ultimately responsible for what we are.
 So SFAs are only a subset of those acts in life for which we are ultimately responsible and which are done "of our own free will."
 But if none of our acts were self-forming in this way, we would not be ultimately responsible for anything we did.